+Updated August 27, 2020

 Lebanon

-Lebanon, a country of 5.5 million people, currently faces the worst economic crisis in its history amid ongoing political unrest, the spread of COVID-19, and an August 2020 explosion that severely damaged the port of Beirut.
+Lebanon, a country of 5.5 million people, faces the worst economic crisis in its history amid ongoing political unrest, the spread of COVID-19, and an August 2020 explosion that severely damaged the port of Beirut and surrounding areas.
 Lebanon hosts the largest number of refugees in the world per capita (over one million, mostly Syrians), which has raised social tensions and strained public services.
-U.S. policy toward Lebanon has focused on countering the influence of Iran and Hezbollah, and on bolstering the capabilities of the Lebanese state-while also calling for reforms to counter corruption and mismanagement.
+U.S. policy toward Lebanon has focused on countering the influence of Iran and Hezbollah, and on bolstering the Lebanese state-while calling for reforms to counter corruption and mismanagement.

 Government

 Lebanon's confessional political system divides power among its three largest religious communities (Maronite Christian, Sunni, Shi'a), to which it allocates the posts of president, prime minister, and parliamentary speaker, respectively.
 Lebanese President Michel Aoun was elected in 2016 by Lebanon's parliament for a six-year term.
 Aoun is affiliated with the Christian Free Patriotic Movement (FPM), which along with Hezbollah and the Shi'a Amal Movement comprise the major components of the March 8 political bloc.
 Parliamentary elections in 2018 gave the bloc, which advocates friendly ties with Iran and Syria, a simple majority (68 out of 128 seats).
 The United States has maintained ties with March 8's political rival, known as the March 14 bloc, which includes the Future Movement (Sunni), the Lebanese Forces, and Kataeb (both Christian).

 2019 Government Collapse

 Former Prime Minister and Future Movement leader Saad Hariri formed a government in January 2019.
-The 30member Hariri cabinet was majority March 8, reflecting the results of the 2018 legislative elections, but parties expected to align with March 14 held 11 seats.
+The 30-member Hariri cabinet was majority March 8, reflecting the results of the 2018 legislative elections, but parties expected to align with March 14 held 11 seats.
 In October 2019, Hariri resigned amid mass protests against state corruption, ineptitude, and economic mismanagement, triggering the collapse of the government.

-2020 Diab Government
+2020 Diab Government Resignation

 In January 2020, Lebanon formed a new government under Prime Minister Hassan Diab.
-The 20-member Diab cabinet is the first since 2005 composed entirely of parties from a single political bloc (March 8).
+The 20-member Diab cabinet was the first since 2005 composed entirely of parties from a single political bloc (March 8).
 Parties affiliated with March 14, which opposed Diab's nomination on the grounds that he was selected by Hezbollah allies over the objection of Lebanon's largest Sunni party, boycotted the government.
-The new cabinet described itself as technocratic and most ministers are not career politicians.
-However, most have ties to established political parties and may lack the ability to operate independently from party leaders.
-On August 3, Lebanon's foreign minister resigned, stating that Lebanon was "slipping into becoming a failed state," and stating that there was an absence of will to enact comprehensive reforms.
-August 7, 2020
+The new cabinet described itself as technocratic and most ministers were not career politicians.
+However, most had ties to established political parties and lacked the ability to operate independently from party leaders.
+On August 10, Prime Minister Diab resigned in the wake of the August 4 explosion at the port of Beirut.
+His government will remain in a caretaker capacity with

-IN FOCUS
+reduced authorities until a new prime minister is appointed and forms a new government, a potentially lengthy process.

-Figure I. Lebanon
+Figure 1.
+Lebanon